NVIDIA-Merlin/HugeCTR/docs/source/hierarchical_parameter_server/hps_tf_user_guide.md

 * **Pre-trained embeddings**: Large embedding tables need to be loaded as pre-trained embeddings for tasks like transfer learning.

-HPS mitigates these challenges and help data scientists and ML engineers:
+The HPS plugin for TensorFlow mitigates these challenges and helps in the following ways:

-* Extend the GPU memory by utilizing other memory resources available within the clsuter, i.e., CPU accessible RAM and non-volatile memory such as HDDs and SDDs, as shown in Fig. 1.
+* Extend the GPU memory by utilizing other memory resources available within the cluster, such as CPU-accessible RAM and non-volatile memory such as HDDs and SDDs, as shown in Fig. 1.

-* Use the GPU embedding cache to exploit the long-tail characterisics of the keys, which automatically store the embeddings for hot keys as the queries constantly come in, thus providing the low-latency lookup service.
+* Use the GPU embedding cache to exploit the long-tail characteristics of the keys.
+The cache automatically stores the embeddings for hot keys as queries are constantly received, providing the low-latency lookup service.

-* Manage the embedding tables of multiple models in a structured manner across the whole memory hierarchy of GPUs, CPUs and SSDs.
+* Manage the embedding tables of multiple models in a structured manner across the whole memory hierarchy of GPUs, CPUs, and SSDs.

-* Make the lookp service subscribable via custom TensorFlow layers, thus enabling transfer learning with large embedding tables.
+* Make the lookup service subscribable through custom TensorFlow layers, enabling transfer learning with large embedding tables.

 <img src="hps_user_guide_src/memory_hierarchy.png" width="1080px" align="center"/>